grough/grough.github.io/content/journal/250314-blob/index.md

 ---
 This animation started as a circle.
 The space inside the circle is shaded a darker colour.
-The shape of the circle is animated by adding some wavy motion to its perimeter.
+The shape of the circle is animated by modulating its size with wave motion.

 <figure>
   <video autoplay playsinline controls loop>